 Frankfort, KY 40621

-Aging and Disability Resource Center Program - streamline access to long-term care.
+Aging and Disability Resource Center - streamline access to long-term care.
 ADRCs serve as highly visible and trusted places available in every community across the commonwealth where people of all ages, incomes and disabilities go to get information on the full range of long-term support options.

 Aging Network - provides services through the 15 Kentucky Area Agencies on Aging and Independent Living.

 Adult Day Care and Alzheimer's Disease Respite - provides services for physically disabled or frail people 60 and older in need of supervision for part of the day.
 Alzheimer’s respite includes services provided at adult day centers or in the home for people of any age with Alzheimer’s disease or other dementia disorders.